 The proponent requested to run the tests for the CTC cases of the two methods and the non-CTC cases with method 2.
-It is reported that the (available) BD-rate results match with the results in JVET-Q0524.
+It is reported that the BD-rate results match with the results in JVET-Q0524, except minor rounding differences.
+Minor differences in the second decimal digit of class A2 and overall component U of Test 3 are observed.
+The differences are in the fourth decimal digits of PSNRs and are presumed to be rounding difference.
 It should be noted that the encoder and decoder run times are not accurate due to different cluster loads.